Sophie Ferguson

 Ferguson has undergone coaching from Australian Tony Roche.

 Career

 In 2005, Ferguson got entry in the 2005 Australian Open as a wildcard.
 She defeated Nuria Llagostera Vives in the first round, before falling to Nadia Petrova in the second.

 At the 2007 Australian Open, she defeated former world No. 8, Ai Sugiyama.

-She received a wildcard to play in the 2007 Indian Open but lost in the first round against Jelena Kostanić Tošić.
+She received a wildcard to compete in the 2007 Indian Open but lost in the first round against Jelena Kostanić Tošić.

 She played at the 2009 Korea Open, and won through qualifying, before losing to former champion Maria Kirilenko.

 In 2010, Ferguson got entry in the French Open as a qualifier.
 In the first round, she defeated Petra Kvitová, before losing in the second to eventual champion, Francesca Schiavone.